Unidata/netcdf-c/docs/filters.md

 consistent way.

-Machine byte order (aka endian-ness) is an issue for passing parameters.
+Machine byte order (aka endian-ness) is an issue for passing some kinds of parameters.
 You might define the parameters when compressing on a little endian machine, but later do the decompression on a big endian machine.
 Byte order is not an issue for 32-bit values because HDF5 takes care of converting them between the local machine byte order and network byte order.

 Parameters whose size is larger than 32-bits present a byte order problem.
-This typically includes double precision floats or (signed or unsigned) 64-bit integers.
+This typically includes double precision floats and (signed or unsigned) 64-bit integers.
 For these cases, the machine byte order must be handled by the compression code.
 This is because HDF5 will treat, for example, an unsigned long long as two 32-bit unsigned integers